pantheon-systems/documentation/source/content/guides/secrets/03-terminus-plugin.md

 reviewed: "2024-05-01"
 ---

 **IMPORTANT: when Pantheon Secrets goes into GA, it will be part of terminus core.
-Until then, this plugin invormation covers [THIS REPOSITORY]( https://github.com/pantheon-systems/terminus-secrets-manager-plugin).**
+Until then, this plugin information covers [THIS REPOSITORY]( https://github.com/pantheon-systems/terminus-secrets-manager-plugin).**

 # Terminus Secrets Manager Plugin